 Alternatively, you could purchase a slightly lower cost gaming laptop and invest in supporting devices.
 Many gaming laptops run hot, and you may want to spend money on aftermarket fans, cleaning equipment, and peripherals.

 Laptops can be converted into desktop-like workstations if you miss the bigger keyboard and display layout.
-Connecting an external monitor, keyboard, and mouse is easy, and you can buy a stand or desk that supports your laptop.
+Connecting an external gaming monitor, keyboard, and gaming mouse is easy, and you can buy a stand or gaming desk that supports your laptop.

 In the end, it’s all about whether you want to spend more money on portability.
 Both options are great and can deliver the gaming you need at a moment’s notice.